 observe each and every stroke of my “polishing paddles”, I can feel the

 change in texture of the metal and can judge how and where I polish.
 I’m

 quite proud of my “invention” based on your “PWZ” approach.
 I’ve NOT

-improved polishing but Inverness made it more within my comfort zone and
+improved polishing but this made it more within my comfort zone and

 so far I’m VERY pleased with the result.'

 I hope this information on sword polishing has been helpful.
 To return to How to Sharpen a Sword from Polishing Without Zen, click here